-...No person shall bring any animal into any University building.
+.02 No person shall bring any animal into any University building.

-...No person shall bring any animal into a University bus.
+.03 No person shall bring any animal onto a University bus.

-...No person shall bring any animal into any University area such as the Beal Botanical Garden or the Horticulture Gardens when such areas are posted to prohibit the presence of animals.
+.04 No person shall bring any animal into any University area, such as the Beal Botanical Garden or the Horticulture Gardens, posted to prohibit the presence of animals.

-...
-Exceptions to the above provisions shall include:
+.05 Exceptions to the above provisions shall include:

-- Animals used by blind persons for "seeing-eye" purposes. - Animals brought for treatment to the Veterinary Medicine facilities or for University sponsored research. - Animals being transported and which remain inside a vehicle such as a car, truck, or trailer. - d.
-Animals brought to events sponsored by University departments. - e.
-Animals brought to events sponsored by registered student organizations which have received prior authorization from the Office of the Secretary of the Board of Trustees. - Other exceptions as authorized by the Office of the Secretary of the Board of Trustees.
+- .051 Animals used to assist persons due to vision and/or hearing impairments - .052 Animals brought for treatment to the Veterinary Medical facilities or for University sponsored research - .053 Animals being transported and which remain inside a vehicle - .054 Animals brought to animal related University sponsored events - .055 Animals brought to animal related events sponsored by registered student organizations which have received prior authorization from the Office of the Secretary of the Board of Trustees - .056 Animals subject to the control of any police officer during the course of the police officer's duties